Want CNET to notify you of price drops and the latest stories?

 What about Invisalign?

 You might be wondering why Invisalign, arguably the most popular provider of clear aligners, isn't on this list.
-That's because Invisalign isn't a direct-to-consumer company, so you must go through an orthodontist to get fitted for the Invisalign aligner system and treated with Invisalign invisible braces.
-You also have to attend periodic check-up appointments at your orthodontist's office with Invisalign.
+That's because Invisalign isn't a direct-to-consumer company.
+You have to go through an orthodontist to get fitted for the Invisalign aligner system and treated with Invisalign invisible braces.
+You are required to attend periodic check-up appointments at your orthodontist's office with Invisalign.
 Candid, which originally offered mail-order aligners, is now also working directly with dentists to offer its aligners.

 Those are drawbacks if you're looking purely for a mail-order clear plastic aligner option that allows you to complete treatment at home, but the Invisalign treatment does offer some benefits.